-Students are to assume full responsibility for specific course selections and the institution assumes no responsibility for refunding in situations whereby class conflicts or errors in scheduling accur in situations whereby class conflicts or errors in scheduling occur.
-Refund procedures for maintenance, out-of-state tuition, and the technology access fee are as follows:
+Students are to assume full responsibility for specific course selections and the institution assumes no responsibility for refunding in situations whereby class conflicts or errors in scheduling occur.

+Refund procedures for in-state, out-of-state tuition, the technology access fee and the international education fee are as follows:
-A. Change of a student's status which warrants a refund.

-- 1. Change in a full-time student's schedule which results in reclassification to a part-time student. - 2.
+- A. Change of a student's status which warrants a refund. - 1.
+Change in a full-time student's schedule which results in reclassification to a part-time student. - 2.
 Change in a part-time student's schedule which results in a class load of fewer hours. - B. Situations which warrant a refund. - 1.
 Dropping a course or courses. - 2.
 Withdrawing from the institution. - 3.
 Cancelling of a class by the institution. - 4.
-Death of a student. - C. Refund Procedures - Seventy-five percent of fees will be refunded for drops or withdrawals for a period of 14 calendar days beginning with and inclusive of the first official day of classes or within an equivalent period for a short term course. - Twenty-five percent of fees will be refunded following expiration of the 75 percent period for a period of time extending 25 percent of the time period covered by the term.
-No refunds will be made beyond the 25 percent period. - 3.
-One hundred percent of fees will be refunded for classes cancelled by the institution. - One hundred percent of fees will be refunded for withdrawals prior to the first official day of the semester or session for the summer term. - 5.
+Death of a student.

+C. Refund Procedures

+- Seventy-five percent of fees will be refunded for drops or withdrawals for a period of 14 calendar days beginning with and inclusive of the first official day of classes or within an equivalent period for a short term course. - Twenty-five percent of fees will be refunded following expiration of the 75 percent period for a period of time extending 25 percent of the time period covered by the term.
+No refunds will be made beyond the 25 percent period. - One hundred percent of fees will be refunded for classes cancelled by the institution. - One hundred percent of fees will be refunded for withdrawals prior to the first official day of the semester or session for the summer term. - 5.
 One hundred percent refund in case of death.

 Special procedures are in place to allow military reserve and national guard personnel who are ordered to active military service during a semester to receive a refund.
-A 100 percent refund of maintenance fees, out-of-state tuition, technology access, activity and access fees may be made when a student withdraws from college due to their being called to extended active duty.
+A 100 percent refund of in-state and out-of-state tuition, technology access, international education, activity and access fees may be made when a student withdraws from college due to their being called to extended active duty.
 A copy of the official military orders must be provided with the student's withdrawal form.
 Questions pertaining to these procedures may be directed to the vice president for Academic Affairs, the vice president for Student Affairs or the vice president for Business Affairs.

 Refunds will be processed as soon as possible at the conclusion of each respective refund period.
 Refund checks will normally be mailed within a period of two weeks at the close of the specified refund period.
-All fees except maintenance, tuition, and technology access are non-refundable.
-(Please refer to the current Timetable of Classes published each semester for specific refund periods.)
+All fees except tuition, technology access and international education fees are non-refundable.
+(Please refer to the current Registration Information Booklet published each semester for specific refund periods.)